apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/bulkdelete.md

 ### Availability

-The `BulkDeleteSource` interface is exported by `FileSystem` and `FileContext` storage clients which MAY support the API; it may still be unsupported by the specific instance.
+The `BulkDeleteSource` interface is exported by `FileSystem` and `FileContext` storage clients which is available for all FS via `org.apache.hadoop.fs.DefalutBulkDeleteSource` Some FS MAY still decide to not support the API by overwriting the `createBulkDelete()` method with an UnsupportedOperationException.
+While doing so they must also declare the path capability `fs.capability.bulk.delete` as false.

 Use the `PathCapabilities` probe `fs.capability.bulk.delete`.